Noise Levels in North Coconut Grove, Miami, FL | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 4,743 North Coconut Grove residents, or 42.9%, live above that level.
 By land area, 48.3% of North Coconut Grove is above 55 dBA.

 Average noise levels for North Coconut Grove residents, grouped by direction from the center of North Coconut Grove.
-Northern North Coconut Grove carries the highest population-weighted average; Southern North Coconut Grove carries the lowest.
-Just 1% of residents in Southern North Coconut Grove live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Northern North Coconut Grove.
+The highest population-weighted average is in northeastern North Coconut Grove; the lowest is in eastern North Coconut Grove, where just 11% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Central North Coconut Grove